cs3216/cs3216.github.io/coursework/facebook/index.md

 ## Grading and Admin

 This assignment can be done in groups of three or four students.
-If you are unable find yourself a group, you will be randomly assigned one.
+If you are unable to find yourself a group, you will be randomly assigned one.

 This assignment is highly open-ended.
 We provide milestones so that we can grade your application in a consistent way, even though everyone would be building different apps.
 This